 She completed an MA in Graphics and Illustration at the Latvian Academy of Arts and studied drawing at the Riga studios of Professor Vitaly Karkunov.
 She moved to the UK in the early 90's after working for various publishing companies in commercial and editorial illustration.

 She exhibits with the Jonathan Cooper Park Walk Gallery in Chelsea and in Surrey.
-In 2019 Julia was invited to teach a five-week course at the Royal Academy.
+In 2019 Julia was invited to teach a five-week course at the Royal Academy and in 2020 at the St Ives School of Painting.

 See her latest exhibitions here